NebzHB/dependance.lib/README.md

 ```
 myTestFunct() {
   echo "this is my test"
-  return 0; # 0 will trigger the fix, other return don't trigger the fix
+  return 0; # 0 will trigger the fix, other return value don't trigger the fix
 }
 add_fix_handler myTestFunct "message to show if the string is found" "command to fix the error"
 ```